 "Become a Fern Expert and carve out a career working with ferns"

-Learn which ferns occur naturally in Australia along with:
+Learn which ferns occur naturally in Australia, plus:

-Any type of plant culture deals can be somewhat unpredictable, and requires both knowledge and experience to be successful.
-The best way to treat any fern is always going to be different from place to place, time to time and according to what you are trying to get from the plant.
-Taking a course like this helps you not only gather factual information; but also develops a "feel" for the way you should adapt to different plant cultivars and different growing conditions.
+Any type of plant culture deals can be somewhat unpredictable and requires both knowledge and experience to be successful.
+The best way to treat any fern is different in different places, time and according to what you are trying to get from the plant.
+Taking a course like this helps you not only gather factual information; but also develops a feel for the way you should adapt to different plant cultivars and different growing conditions.

 There are eight lessons including a special project in this course.
 This course is designed as a detailed look at identification and culture of Australian Native Ferns.